ThibChss/turbo_toastifier/README.md

 ```

 **Important:** Make sure your custom styles are imported **after** `@import 'turbo_toastifier';` so they can override the default styles.
 If your styles still don't apply, you may need to increase specificity or use `!important` for specific properties.

+### Behavior

+The gem includes smart queue management and hover behavior:

+- **Queue System**: Messages only start their auto-removal animation after the first message in the list has been removed.
+This prevents multiple messages from disappearing simultaneously.
+- **Hover to Pause**: When you hover over a message, its animation pauses, allowing you to read it without it disappearing.
+The animation resumes when you move your mouse away.

 ## Development